benkoo/mcard-core/mcard/interfaces/api/README.md

 # MCard API

 This is a FastAPI application for managing MCard content.
 It provides endpoints to create, retrieve, and list cards with various filters.
+The API is served through [server.py](cci:7://file:///Users/bkoo/Documents/Development/mcard-core/mcard/interfaces/api/server.py:0:0-0:0), which acts as the entry point for the application.

 ## Features
 - **Create Card**: Add new cards with content and automatically compute a hash.
 - **Retrieve Card**: Fetch a card using its unique hash.
 - **List Cards**: List all cards with optional filters for time range and pagination.
-- **Remove Card**: Given its hash,remove a card.
+- **Remove Card**: Given its hash, remove a card.

 ## Configuration
 - The application loads settings from environment variables, including database paths, hashing algorithms, and the API key.